awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-action-lambda-example-functions.md

 };
 ```

-## Example 4: Bounces Messages that Fail DMARC Authentication<a name="receiving-email-action-lambda-example-functions-4"></a>
+## Example 4: Bounce messages that fail DMARC authentication<a name="receiving-email-action-lambda-example-functions-4"></a>

 This examples sends a bounce message if an incoming email fails DMARC authentication\.